cdktf/cdktf-provider-cloudflare/docs/ruleset.csharp.md

 - *Type:* double

 The status code to be used for the redirect.
+Available values: 301, 302, 303, 307, 308.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.1.0/docs/resources/ruleset#status_code Ruleset#status_code}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.2.0/docs/resources/ruleset#status_code Ruleset#status_code}

 ---